nolicus/SpaceShip-Take-Home-Test-CPlusPlus/README.md

 Han Solo and Lonestar both had their spaceships repaired at a shady intergalactic repair shop and now the pattened ship design files are available to anyone who has a access the internet.
 The ships are simply made of from a string, a couple of enums and a well parameterized constructor.
 Someone graciously assembled an common interface class to allow for the construction of these two legendary spaceships, it is up to you implement the abstract classes to handle the specifics of implementation for each spaceship.
 Help us c-plus-plus codie, your our only hope!

+## Starting and Submitting

+Clone the repository located at [C++ Coding Test Repo](https://github.com/nolicus/SpaceShip-Take-Home-Test-CPlusPlus).
+We recommend creating a separate branch to implement the new features.
+Once you feel like you have completed the project, zip it up and email it to nolan.mcculloch@cirque.com.

 ## Implementation

 Here are the specs for the different spaceship implementations.
 You will need to write the classes, inheriting from the abstract class "Iface_SpaceShip_t" and defining the pure virtual function you intherited.